microfan1/CROWN/README.md

 ================

 ## 1. Overview
-This repository provides the code needed to compute the CROWN method for **C**onstrained **R**esidual Nodewise **O**ptimal **W**eight Regressio**n**, which can be used to construct constrained portfolios in a high-dimensional scenario (p>T).
+This repository provides the code needed to compute the **C**onstrained **R**esidual Nodewise **O**ptimal **W**eight Regressio**n** (CROWN), which can be used to construct constrained portfolios in a high-dimensional scenario (p>T).
 It also shows different state-of-the-art methods in obtaining a solution for high dimensional portfolios with a large number of assets.
 Regarding the constraints, specifically, we consider portfolios with tracking error constraints, portfolios with tracking error jointly with weight (equality or inequality) restrictions, and portfolios with only weight restrictions.

 Firstly, we need an estimator of covariance/precision matrix for the return data.